Resources for parents:

 EYFS: We intend that our EYFS teaching will include greater clarity to counting and comparing quantities in the Numerical Patterns ELG in line with the Government's focus on these as the strongest predictor for later maths outcomes.
 We intend to strengthen the teaching of early numeracy so that all children, particularly those from disadvantaged backgrounds, are able to start year 1 with a strong and confident foundation in number.
 Learning will continue to cover shape, space and measures, as part of a well-rounded curriculum, as set out in the revised mathematics educational programme.

 Parental engagement: Throughout lockdowns, parents were given free access to the White Rose home learning videos which enabled them to see how methods are taught in school.
 We intend that parents continue to access these videos to support their child at home.
-We also intend to develop a maths page on our new website so that parents are provided with resources and signposted to ways to support their child.
+We also intend to develop the maths page on our new website so that parents are provided with resources and signposted to ways to support their child.
 Parents are also updated on their child's progress through parent consultation meetings twice a year, and termly for SEND children.
 We also intend to provide greater clarity on what is taught each year and provide guidance and updates on how best to support children at home.

 How you teach it – your delivery of the above